 We’re web design experts, not tax specialists, so feel free to read the full disclosure on the ATO website

-HOW CAN I CLAIM A WEBSITE ON TAX?
+HOW CAN I CLAIM WEBSITE COSTS ON TAX IN 2024?

 To claim a deduction for your website costs, you will need to keep records of all expenses incurred in relation to the site, such as: